ivadomed/ms-lesion-agnostic/lesion_segmentation_protocol.md

 python manual_correction.py -path-img ~/data/canproco -config ~/config_seg.yml  -path-label ~/data/canproco/derivatives/labels  -suffix-files-lesion _lesion-manual -fsleyes-dr="-40,70"
 ```

-- A Quality Control (QC) report should be produced using SCT, and added to a Github issue for further validation by other investigators.
-Using SCT, you can review lesion segmentation in the axial or sagittal plane :
+- A Quality Control (QC) report should be produced using SCT, and added to a GitHub issue for further validation by other investigators.
+Using SCT, you can review lesion segmentation in the axial or sagittal plane:

 ```console
 sct_qc -i {image_file} -d {lesion_seg_file} -s {sc_seg_file} -p sct_deepseg_lesion -plane {sagittal, axial} -qc {canproco_qc_folder}